caf-archive/opensuse-java11-images/README.md

 | `SERVICE_`DATABASE_PASSWORD | The password to use when establishing the connection to the PostgreSQL server.                         |
 | `SERVICE_`DATABASE_APPNAME  | The application name that PostgreSQL should associate with the connection for logging and monitoring.  |
 | `SERVICE_`DATABASE_NAME     | The name of the PostgreSQL database to be created.                                                     |

-**NOTE - this is currently utilising an unstable java-11-openjdk package, therefore this base image is currently only intended to used for testing purposes and is not to be used for production.**